Advanced Clinical Practice MSc – 2023 entry

 Programme accreditation from the Centre for Advancing Practice will bring a new level of consistency to the workforce and help showcase advanced practice within health and social care.

-This part-time course will enable you to flexibly complete modules, fitting these around your existing commitments.
+This part-time course provides flexibility to complete modules, allowing you to fit your study around existing commitments.

 Course length